Changing the Domain of Your WordPress Site

 - In the left navigation panel, click wp_users.

-- Click Edit on the user_login line, change the user name to reflect a new login username of your choice.
+- Click Edit on the user_login line, and change the user name to reflect a new login username of your choice.

 - On the user_nicename line, change it there as well.
 For security purposes, do not use Admin as either username.